rootiest/zippy-klipper_config/extras/clean_backups/README.md

 # Changelog

+## v1.2.0

+- Fixed a bug where already-moved files would try to move again to the same directory.

 ## v1.1.0

 - Simplify the scripts to just run from the main config directory instead of using a scripts directory.